-This process consists of three tasks.
-First, it is necessary to track local information from lower and upper layers.
-For instance, when link layer informs that we have no connection then we know there is a failure.
-Nodes SHOULD employ techniques listed in Section 4.1 and Section 4.2 to be aware of the local situation.

-Similarly, it is necessary to track remote address information from the peer.
-For instance, the peer may inform that its currently used address is no longer in use.
-Techniques outside the scope of this document are used for this, for further information see [18].

-The third task is to ensure verify reachability with the peer when the local and remote information indicates that communication should be possible.
-This needs to be performed only if there's upper layer packets to be sent, however.
+Failure detection consists of three parts: tracking local information, tracking remote peer status, and fi nally verifying reachability.
+Tracking local information consists of using, for instance, reachability information about the local router as an input.
+Nodes SHOULD employ techniques listed in Section 4.1 and Section 4.2 to be track the local situation.
+It is also necessary to track remote address information from the peer.
+For instance, if the peer ́s currently used address is no longer in use, mechanism to relay that information is needed.
+The Update message in the SHIM6 protocol is used for this purpose [I-D.ietf-shim6-proto].
+Finally, when the local and remote information indicates that communication should be possible and there are upper layer packets to be sent, reachability verification is necessary to ensure that there actually is a working path between the peers.

-This document defines the protocol mechanisms only for the third task.
-We employ a technique called Forced Bidirectional Detection (FBD).
+A technique called Forced Bidirectional Detection (FBD) is employed for the reachability verification.
 Reachability for the currently used address pair in a shim context is determined by making sure that whenever there is data traffic in one direction, there is also traffic in the other direction.
 This can be data traffic as well, but also transport layer acknowledgments or a REAP reachability keepalive if there is no other traffic.
-This way, it is no longer possible to have traffic in only one direction, so whenever there is data traffic going out, but there are no return packets, there must be a failure, so the full path exploration mechanism is started.
+This way, it is no longer possible to have traffic in only one direction, so whenever there is data traffic going out, but there are no return packets, there must be a failure, so the full exploration mechanism is started.